-4. Don’t, under any circumstances say, “In MY home hospital we do it this way”

-This is one thing I definitely wish I had learned before leaping into any type of travel nurse positions.
+This is one thing I wish I had learned before leaping into any type of travel nurse positions.
 When you show up on assignment you’re there to help.
 Not to make the staff nurses feel like their way of doing something isn’t good enough.
 The sooner you learn that there are many ways to get the job done, the sooner you can get off your high horse and make some friends!
 Also, try to think of this the other way around.
 What if you were SO busy at work you hired on travelers.
 But once they arrived at your unit they just criticized the way you do your work.
 Annoying, right?

 Now, this isn’t to say that if your opinion is asked for you can’t share.
 I’ve learned to keep it to myself when not asked, but when asked I give an honest answer.
 If someone is asking, they truly want to know how to improve!

 5. To make friends… you have to be a friend

-**New text**